dtarczynski/docker-howto/README.md

 ### List all containers
 > docker ps --all

-### Run Container from existing image
-> docker run --rm -it -p 8989:80 dtarczynski/simpleapi

-###Show container logs.
+### Show container logs.
 When something goes wrong.
 > docker logs 6cf52a3b570b

 ### Stop all running containers